HansMagneAsheim/HansMagneAsheim/README.md

 - C++
 - Financial management and accounting

-📫 Ream me thorugh my student email: hmasheim@stud.ntnu.no
+📫 Reach me through my student email: hmasheim@stud.ntnu.no

 I have imported some projects from GitLab from my time as computer engineering student.